learn-co-curriculum/uci-mod-8-assessment/README.md

 different birds have been sighted.
 That person should also be able to submit their _own_ sightings using a form.

-In order to make this possible, you will have to build out both side of the application together.
+In order to make this possible, you will have to build out both sides of the application together.
 The steps required for building both the back-end and front-end are listed below.